Month 12, Day 9, Wednesday 3:45 p.m.

 Katerin raised an eyebrow, but replied smoothly.
 “Nothing that would lead back to him, and through him to you, I hope?”

 “Of course not.
-Good clothes, a warm, waterproof jacket, and fancy knickknacks he accumulated to make himself seem cultured or richer than he actually was.”
+Good clothes, a warm, waterproof jacket, and fancy knickknacks he collected to make himself seem cultured or richer than he actually was.”
 Ennis had accumulated a lot for someone with such a nomadic lifestyle.
 Sebastien had taken only the bags that were light enough to carry, which meant she mostly had his clothes, and the rest had been left at the inn for the coppers.
 “It should be worth at least a few gold, even used.”

 “Thank you,” Sebastien said.
 She turned to the door, then hesitated.
 “Are there any updates?”

 Sebastien frowned.
 “You mean…the truth?”
-‘A shaman might help him to clarify his dreams or memories to give better testimony, but why a curse-breaker?’
+‘A shaman might help him to clarify his dreams or memories to give better testimony, but why a cursebreaker?’

 “Ah.”
 Sebastien ran her tongue across the back of her teeth.
 “But they’re not torturing him, or threatening execution?”

-“You’re sure you want to get rid of those bags?”
+“You sure you want to get rid of those bags?”
 Katerin’s gaze was piercing, but her expression showed no actual curiosity.

 “Yes.”
 Sebastien gripped the straps of the packs tighter.